julianlam/feps/fep/ef61/fep-ef61.md

 DID documents SHOULD contain Ed25519 public keys represented as verification methods with `Multikey` type (as defined in the [Controlled Identifiers][Multikey] specification).

-Any [DID URL][DID-URL] capabilities of a DID method MUST be ignored when working with `ap://` URLs.
+Any [DID URL][DID-URL] capabilities of a DID method MUST be ignored when working with 'ap' URIs.

-### Dereferencing ap:// URLs
+### Dereferencing 'ap' URIs

-To dereference an `ap://` URL, the client MUST make HTTP GET request to a gateway endpoint at [well-known] location `/.well-known/apgateway`.
-The `ap://` prefix MUST be removed from the URL and the rest of it appened to a gateway URL.
+To dereference an 'ap' URI, the client MUST make HTTP GET request to a gateway endpoint at [well-known] location `/.well-known/apgateway`.
+The `ap://` prefix MUST be removed from the URI and the rest of it appended to a gateway URI.
 The client MUST specify an `Accept` header with the `application/ld+json; profile="https://www.w3.org/ns/activitystreams"` media type.

 Example of a request to a gateway: